fsharp/fslang-design/tooling/FST-1004-versioning-plan.md

 | **F# Compiler .dll version** | 4.4.1.0 | 10.a.b.c | 11.a.b.c | WW.a.b.c |
 | **FSharp.Compiler.Tools version** | 4.1.x | 10.a.b for F# 4.1 | 11.a.b for F# 4.5 | XX.a.b for F# 4.n |
 | **VS Assembly versions** | 15.4.x.y | 15.6.e.f | 15.7.e.f | vNext.e.f |

+Where:

+* `n` - occasional sequence of increments of F# language version
+* `w` - minor increment of FSharp.Core assembly version.
+Normally 0
+* `x` - minor increment of FSharp.Core nuget package version (may or may not change FSharp.Core assembly version)
+* `a.b.c` - sequence for compiler tools, independent of other versioning
+* `e.f` - sequence of Visual Studio binary version numbers, independent of other versioning

 You'll note a few things: